yafeng/DEqMS/README.md

 or click green button (clone or download) choose Download ZIP, and unzip it.

 ## Introduction
 DEqMS works on top of Limma.
-However, Limma assumes same prior variance for all genes, the function `spectra.count.eBayes` in DEqMS package  is able to correct the biase of prior variance estimate for genes identified with different number of PSMs/peptides.
+However, Limma assumes same prior variance for all genes, the function `spectraCounteBayes` in DEqMS package  is able to correct the biase of prior variance estimate for genes identified with different number of PSMs/peptides.
 It works in a similar way to the intensity-based hierarchical Bayes method (Maureen A. Sartor et al BMC Bioinformatics 2006).
-Outputs of `spectra.count.eBayes`:
+Outputs of `spectraCounteBayes`:

 object is augmented form of "fit" object from `eBayes` in Limma, with the additions being: